vistalab-technion/cs236781/_assignments/10-final-project.md

 We provide you with a pool of project ideas mostly based on recent papers and our current research interests.
 The projects will be supervised by course TAs or other graduate students from the VISTA lab.
-During the project period you will be able to meet with course TAs for guidance during dedicated office hours.
-The project can be performed in groups of at most two students, and at most two groups can work on the same project topic (separately).
+During the project period you will be able to get guidance course TAs/Supervisors, during dedicated office hours.
+The project can be performed in groups of at most two students, and at most three groups can work on the same project topic (separately).

-Some of the projects are "reimplementation projects" where you should start from a specific paper, implement it, suggest at least one improvement and evaluate it using experiments which you must also devise and implement.
-Selecting this kind of project means we may expect more of you, in terms of the project ideas and experimental methodology.
+For most projects, unless defined otherwise, you should start from a specific paper, suggest at least one improvement which you can motivate based on theoretical or experimental evidence, and evaluate your suggestion based on experiments which you must also devise and implement.
+Based on past experience, we **strongly** recommend that you first devise a full plan for the project: what exactly the learning task is, what the baseline method is, what you plan to modify about the task or method,  what metrics will you use for comparison to the baseline, how the experiments will be structured, what data will be used, etc. Then, consult and get feedback about it, and finally start implementing.

 For graduate students only, we allow you to define a custom project that relates to your own research topic.

-If you have further **questions** regarding the course final project, please contact [Chaim Baskin](mailto:chaimbaskin@cs.technion.ac.il).
+If you have further questions regarding the course final project, please contact [Chaim Baskin](mailto:chaimbaskin@cs.technion.ac.il).

 The project topics spreadsheet link will be sent by email to all registered